What Is MCP? Model Context Protocol Explained Simply

 MCP is like a universal remote for AI.
 One simple set of buttons that lets any smart model use any tool safely and smoothly.

-MCP Masterclass - Full Course Index
+MCP Masterclass - Full Course

 Picture your living room on movie night.